Jeremy Fletcher

 Ally Goldberg

-Marketing & Events Officer
+Events Officer

 Ally comes from a background in events & business development, and is a passionate advocate for the Jewish community.
 She is excited to help BNJC to develop a diverse and accessible programme of events for the community.
 She’s also a freelance writer, with a focus on life as a Jewish person, and how Judaism can intersect with other areas of people’s lives and identities.

-Shoresh Nursery Headteacher
+Head of Shoresh Nursery

 Meet our trustees